Blokatt/blokatt.net/games.md

   target="_blank"
   url="https://gm48.net/game/79/cannon-cave"
   description="
-_Procedural survival platformer where you can't attack directly.
+_Procedural survival platformer where you can't attack.
 Made in 48 hours for the 16th gm(48) game jam.
 IT SUCKS._
   "
 %}